rogelioprieto/linux-tips/_posts/2022-07-06-how-to-insert-unicode-character-or-special-character-or-symbols.md

 ---
 layout: post
-title: how to insert unicode character or special character or symbols
+title: How to insert unicode character or special character or symbols
 categories: bash Ubuntu
 ---